ELIXIR-Belgium/rdm-guide/pages/data_management_steps.md

 ---

 ## Start with the end in mind
-It is good practise to share research data at the end of a project, especially if used for a publication.
+It is good practice to share research data at the end of a project, especially if used for a publication.

 A recommended way to share data is by deposition into an online repository, that will store your data and make it accessible to others.
 Repositories can be general or discipline specific; we suggest using disciplinary repositories to increase the impact of your data among your peers.